59 Years Ago: Elvis Presley Bombs in Las Vegas Debut

-58 years ago today (April 23, 1956), might be a day Elvis Presley would have rather forgotten.
-It was on this day that the King of Rock and Roll made his debut in Las Vegas — but he quickly learned his superstardom didn’t extend to Sin City.
+Fifty-nine years ago today (April 23, 1956) might be a day that Elvis Presley would have rather forgotten.
+It was on this day that the King of Rock and Roll made his debut in Las Vegas — but he quickly learned that his superstardom didn’t extend to Sin City.

 Presley, who had just released his eponymous freshman album, took the stage, along with Freddy Martin and comedian Shecky Greene, for what was supposed to be the first night of a two-week residency at the New Frontier Hotel.
 But while he was quickly becoming one of the most popular stars of his generation — whose influence would eventually reach well beyond rock into country and gospel — the then-21-year-old soon learned that his fame wasn’t as far-reaching as he had hoped.

-According to Newsweek, the audience “sat through Presley as if he were a clinical experiment,” adding that his appearance before the mostly middle-aged audience was like “a jug of corn liquor at a champagne party.”
+According to Newsweek, the audience “sat through Presley as if he were a clinical experiment,” and his appearance before the mostly middle-aged audience was like “a jug of corn liquor at a champagne party.”

 The Las Vegas Sun was equally unimpressed, writing a scathing review of his short-lived stay at the venue.

-In 1969, the ‘Blue Suede Shoes’ singer was invited to return to the famous strip.
-He was booked for a month-long residency at the International Hotel in Las Vegas, making more than $1 million in four weeks, and ultimately becoming one of the biggest attractions in the city.
+In 1969, the “Blue Suede Shoes” singer was invited to return to the famous Las Vegas Strip.
+He was booked for a month-long residency at the International Hotel, making more than $1 million in four weeks and ultimately becoming one of the biggest attractions in the city.

 Presley remained a fixture in Vegas until his death in 1977.